EU draws up 1.3 trillion-euro wish list to revive economy

 | BRUSSELS

-BRUSSELS The European Union has drawn up a wish list of almost 2,000 projects worth 1.3 trillion euros ($1.02 trillion pounds) for possible inclusion in an investment plan to revive growth and jobs without adding to countries' debts.
+BRUSSELS The European Union has drawn up a wish list of almost 2,000 projects worth 1.3 trillion euros ($1.59 trillion) for possible inclusion in an investment plan to revive growth and jobs without adding to countries' debts.

 The EU's economics commissioner, Pierre Moscovici, said on Monday that the fragile economy "strongly underlined the case for the ambitious investment plan."